JonKing93/DASH/doc_source/examples/dash/assert/scalarObj.md

-# Assert gridMetadata is scalar
+# Assert class instance is scalar

 Examples that pass the assertion: